Last Updated on 2025/04/05 Scaling Stateless Components

 This auto scaling policy looks at the average CPU utilization of the service and scales up if it is above 20% and scales down if it is below 20%.
 This is a very simple policy but it is a good starting point.
 We can now deploy our service and see it scale up and down.

-We have a service but us visiting it in our web browser is not going to be enough load for our scaling policies to trigger.
-To do this we will employ the help of a tool called k6, which is a relatively new load testing tool.
+We have a service but just visiting it in a web browser is not going to be enough load for our scaling policies to trigger.
+To test the scaling policies, we will employ the help of a tool called k6, which is a load testing tool.
 To install k6 visit https://k6.io/docs/get-started/installation/.
 It can be installed in the code spaces environment or locally.

 We have provided an example k6 file, which is JavaScript code that creates 1000 to 5000 users to call the list endpoint of our service.